wking/swc-boot-camps/ScientificPython.md

     ipython --pylab

-We add the ``--pylab`` flag as when we come to use Matplotlib this allows us to do interactive plotting.
+We add the ``--pylab`` flag as when we come to use matplotlib this allows us to do interactive plotting.

 ## Implementing a dot product function